More than 1,300 species have been recorded at Crickley Hill, from rare birds, butterflies and wild flowers to reptiles and toadstools.

 There are over 30 different species of butterflies recorded at Crickley Hill.
-In the spring and summer, look out for large skipper (pictured left) butterflies, and the beautiful chalk hill blue butterfly which feeds on knapweed and scabious and whose caterpillars need red ants to survive.
+In the spring and summer, look out for large skipper butterflies (pictured right), and the beautiful chalk hill blue butterfly which feeds on knapweed and scabious and whose caterpillars need red ants to survive.

 Among the birds seen and heard here are red kites, buzzards, kestrels, cuckoos, chiffchaffs, green woodpeckers and great spotted woodpeckers (listen as they drum at the trees to find insects and larvae).

-There are huge oak trees, some hundreds of years old, the remains of an ancient forest recorded in the Domesday Book nearly a thousand years ago.
-In the woods in the autumn you may see chicken of the woods (pictured left) – this isn’t a rare bird, but a bright yellow common fungus.
+There are huge oak trees, some hundreds of years old, the remains of an ancient forest recorded in the Domesday Book, nearly a thousand years ago.
+In the woods in the autumn you may see chicken of the woods (pictured right) – this isn’t a rare bird, but a bright yellow common fungus.

 Some help from the cattle